The Great Dive Drive - Central Florida

 Our plan is to start north at Ginnie Springs and gradually make our way southeast to Orlando.
 It only takes a few hours to arrive in High Springs, Florida where we are immediately greeted with a certain old town charm that seems to take us back in time.
 We look at all the little shops and restaurants and appreciate that all these small businesses seem to have made it through the pandemic.
 We drive on, eventually making our way to the Ginnie Springs Outdoors center where we park the car, stretch our legs, check in, and sign some waivers.
 While we’re checking in, the smell of food finds our noses and, though it wasn’t there before, a certain emptiness appears in our bellies calling out for breakfast foods, hamburgers, sandwiches, and hotdogs.
 We head over to Ginnie’s Grill, and while we eat, we go over the map and all the activities we plan to do during the day.

 We then get acquainted with the grounds, set up our camp site, and start to explore the beautiful area around us.
 It’s still pretty early in the day so we have hours of fun ahead of us and we don’t waste any time getting started.
 While most of the group don our dive gear and get going towards the 72° springs, others in the group rent paddleboards, kayaks, and innertubes and head to the Santa Fe River to either leisurely float or paddle their way down the river.
 The springs are obviously quite popular—people are swimming, snorkeling, diving, and paddling—and it’s no wonder why Jacques Cousteau described Ginnie Springs as having “visibility forever”.
 We’re not sure if we have ever seen clearer water.
 Even as we descend into the dark cavern, the clarity is impeccable.
 Inevitably, the sky turns from bright blue to transient shades of orange, purple, and pink as the sun sets.
 We all rinse or return our gear, get dressed in our tents (or cottages for those who need more of a glamping experience), and decide to head back into the charming little town for dinner.
-Since we’ll be spending so much time in nature on this trip, it’s only fitting we dine at the Great Outdoors Restaurant.
-The food is amazing, and the live music and atmosphere make us feel as though we haven’t even left the campsite.

 It’s been a long and wonderful first day, and we are called to our beds, cots, and sleeping bags where we find that somehow we all seem to sleep better than we have in years.
 We wake up surprisingly well rested and wonder if the effects of sleeping so far away from major city life could be the reason.
 We’re sure one of our brainier dive buddies will tell us all about the benefits of sleeping out in nature during our one hour morning drive to Williston, Florida.